Explore What It Means to Follow Jesus — Body, Mind, and Spirit

 This module serves as a dynamic and engaging introduction to Christian Spirituality.

 The classes will bring you back to basics, perhaps further back than you might expect.
-Our questions are not so much ‘how do I pray?’ but rather ‘what sort of creature am I, if I am a creature called to pray?’
+Our questions are not so much “How do I pray?” but rather “What sort of creature am I, if I am a creature called to pray?”.

-You will be encouraged to think about what we mean by ‘spirit’.
-We explore what spirituality means as Christians who follow Jesus in whom God ‘was made flesh’.
 And to try to answer this question, you’ll examine not only theology, but contemporary science.

 “What does science have to say about us as embodied creatures dependent upon a complex world of social and ecological systems?
+How do we worship, pray, serve, and give glory to God as creatures ‘formed from the dust’?

 These are some of the questions we’ll be exploring in the Spirituality and Discipleship Taster Module.”